vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

    * `checkForMinikubeUpgrade` - On extension startup, notify if a minikube upgrade is available.
 Defaults to true.
    * `disable-lint` - Disable all linting of Kubernetes files
    * `disable-linters` - Disable specific linters by name
+   * `vscode-kubernetes.kubectl-path` - File path to the kubectl binary.
+Note this is the binary file itself, not just the directory containing the file.
+On Windows, this must contain the `.exe` extension.
+   * `vscode-kubernetes.helm-path` - File path to the helm binary.
+Note this is the binary file itself, not just the directory containing the file.
+On Windows, this must contain the `.exe` extension.
+   * `vscode-kubernetes.minikube-path` - File path to the minikube binary.
+Note this is the binary file itself, not just the directory containing the file.
+On Windows, this must contain the `.exe` extension.
    * `vscode-kubernetes.log-viewer.follow` - Set to true to follow logs by default in the log viewer.
    * `vscode-kubernetes.log-viewer.timestamp` - Set to true to show timestamps by default in the log viewer.
    * `vscode-kubernetes.log-viewer.since` - How far back to fetch logs from in seconds by default.
 Set to -1 for all logs.